 “Content is where I expect much of the real money will be made on the Internet…for the Internet to thrive, content providers must be paid for their work…those who succeed will propel the Internet forward as a marketplace of ideas, experiences and products—a marketplace of content.”

 Bill Gates didn’t achieve success through short-sightedness, and many of the predictions in his oft-quoted essay have come to fruition.
 To understand why content is so important, you must first realize that it isn’t just a tool for marketing professionals.
 Every aspect of a business relies on content: sales, customer service, human resources, product development, even top-level executives.
 The Bill Gateses of the world, if you will.

 Internet users are who determined that content is king.
 In order to be successful, websites must offer quality content that provides value to users in some way.
 Their content must also be optimized for search engines.
 In the past, SEO’s main focus was only on keywords.
 As SEO has evolved, Google and other platforms now value well-written organic content over anything else.
 Customer engagement is dependent upon being invested in your brand, and producing consistent content is what will hook your target audience.
-This includes content for all of your owned media — such as your website, social media accounts, and blogs — and paid media like email marketing.
 Content has the power to:

 - Establish your company as a subject matter expert